mmmarinho/ROS2_Tutorial/docs/source/preamble/python/installing_python.rst

    deactivate

-We'll know that we're no longer using the :code:`ros2tutorial_venv` because the prefix will dissapear back to
+We'll know that we're no longer using the :code:`ros2tutorial_venv` because the prefix will disappear back to

 .. code-block:: console